How to Make Edibles That Are Super Easy Yet So Delicious

 Are you interested in how to make edibles with wax?
 It’s pretty simple.

-Shatter does cost more than the flower, but if you’re using it for edibles, you’ll need much less.
+Shatter costs more than the flower, but you’ll need much less if you’re using it for edibles.
 Plus, the smell is not as bad as with cannabutter.

-Kief refers to the small, sticky crystals on cannabis, separated from the trichomes in the grinding process.
-Kief is rich in terpenes and cannabinoids making it the purest and most potent part of the plant.
+Kief refers to the small, sticky crystals on cannabis separated from the trichomes in the grinding process.
+Kief is rich in terpenes and cannabinoids, making it the plant’s purest and most potent part.

 You can use kief to make butter and oil, or you can just add kief to whatever edible you’re consuming.